 ExxonMobil engages in lobbying in the United States at both the Federal and State levels to advocate our positions on issues that affect our Corporation and the energy industry.
 We have a responsibility to our customers, employees, communities and shareholders to represent their interests in public policy discussions that impact our business.

 ExxonMobil has an established practice to determine which public policy issues are important to the Corporation.
 This practice includes soliciting input from relevant business lines and functional departments such as Law and Public and Government Affairs.
-ExxonMobil’s Vice President for Public and Government Affairs, who reports directly to the Management Committee, is responsible for the stewardship of identified key public policy issues which guide the Company’s lobbying efforts and political contributions.
-Each year, the Vice President for Public and Government Affairs presents the Company’s political contributions and lobbying expenditures to the full Board, along with the Board’s Public Issues and Contributions Committee (PICC), which is comprised entirely of independent outside directors.
-In addition, reviews of the Company’s key issues are conducted by the Management Committee several times a year as part of a regular oversight process.
-Positions on many key issues are available on this website as well as Exxchange, ExxonMobil’s advocacy community portal.
-Our lobbying and political contributions are aligned with those positions.
+ExxonMobil’s Vice President for Public and Government Affairs, who reports directly to the Management Committee, is responsible for the stewardship of identified key public policy issues which guide the company’s lobbying efforts and political contributions.
+Each year, the Vice President for Public and Government Affairs presents the company’s political contributions, lobbying activities and lobbying expenditures to the full Board, along with the Board’s Public Issues and Contributions Committee (PICC), which is comprised entirely of independent outside directors.
+In addition, reviews of the company’s key issues are conducted by the Management Committee several times a year as part of a regular oversight process.

 Lobbying is highly regulated in the United States.
 ExxonMobil fully complies with federal and state regulations by reporting its federal lobbying to the U.S. Congress and state-level lobbying to appropriate entities as required.
 In 2019, ExxonMobil reported federal lobbying expenses totaling $9.75 million in its public Lobbying Disclosure Act filings.
 This total includes expenses associated with the costs of employee federal lobbying, as well as those portions of payments to trade associations, coalitions and think tanks that are spent on federal lobbying.
 ExxonMobil employees and consultants were registered to lobby in 34 state and local jurisdictions and the company reported $1.1 million in state and local lobbying expenses in 2019.